The 10 Characteristics of a Good Leader

 Our 3 Core Beliefs About Leadership & Leadership Development

-At the Center for Creative Leadership, we’ve been researching the qualities of a good leader and the role of leadership for over 5 decades.
+At the Center for Creative Leadership (CCL)®, we’ve been researching the qualities of a good leader and the role of leadership for over 5 decades.
 Here are 3 of our core beliefs about good leaders and effective leadership.

-Also, leadership isn’t a destination, it’s a journey — it’s something that you’ll have to work at regularly throughout your career, regardless of what level you reach in your organization.
+Also, we believe that leadership isn’t a destination, it’s a journey — it’s something that you’ll have to work at regularly throughout your career, regardless of what level you reach in your organization or what industry you are in.
 Different teams, projects, and situations will provide different challenges and require different leadership competencies to succeed.
 So you will need to be able to continue to apply these leadership characteristics in different ways throughout your career.
-Just keep learning and growing, and you’ll be an agile learner with a long career.
+Just continually keep learning and growing, and you’ll be an agile learner with a long career.

 Organizations can strengthen leadership qualities and foster deeper levels of engagement at work through providing a variety of on-the-job learning experiences, mentoring, and formal development opportunities.
-We have many award-winning leadership solutions and successful partnerships with clients around the world, and we’d be honored to work with your organization as well.
+At CCL, we have many award-winning leadership solutions with clients around the world, and we’d be honored to work with you and your organization as well.

 Ready to Take the Next Step?

-And never miss a single one of our tips on how to be a good leader — subscribe to our newsletters to get our research-based insights, webinars, and tips delivered straight to your inbox.
+After you download 10 Characteristics of a Good Leader, keep on learning and growing: never miss our exclusive leadership insights and tips — subscribe to our newsletters to get our research-based articles, webinars, and guides delivered straight to your inbox.

 Download Now: A Summary of the Characteristics & Qualities of a Good Leader

-Keep these qualities of a good leader top of mind in the future: download our action guide summary of this article as a visual reminder of the leadership qualities to nurture in yourself, on your team, and at your organization in the future.
+Keep these qualities of a good leader top of mind in the future: download a PDF summary of this article as an action guide and visual reminder of the leadership qualities to nurture in yourself, on your team, and at your organization in the future.